Strong phonon anharmonicity and low thermal conductivity of monolayer tin oxides driven by lone-pair electrons

 Tin oxides are of considerable technological interest as a series of metal oxides.
-Under atmospheric conditions, tin oxides usually consist of both SnO and SnO$_{2}$,~\cite{DEPADOVA1994379,SnOSnO2} which is a naturally p-type or n-type semiconductor, respectively.~\cite{C7CC09040D} Tin oxides have shown high promise in the field of gas sensing,~\cite{HIEN2014134,KUMAR2009587} field effect transistors,~\cite{SnOFET,SnO2FET} as anode materials,~\cite{SnOanode,SnO2anode} superconductivity~\cite{SnOsuper},thermoelectrics~\cite{SnOthermal} and optoelectronic devices.~\cite{Snoele,Sno2ele} Besides, the p-type SnO can exhibit bipolar conductivity under suitable conditions which is of great potential in the design of a p-n junction.~\cite{Nomura2011} Meanwhile, the transition metal doped SnO$_{2}$ was identified as dilute magnetic semiconductors with curie temperature $T_{c}$ close to 650 K.~\cite{SnO2mage} 2D materials usually possess unique properties which is different from that in bulk counterpart.
+Under atmospheric conditions, tin oxides usually consist of both SnO and SnO$_{2}$.~\cite{DEPADOVA1994379,SnOSnO2} Tin oxides have shown high promise in the field of gas sensing,~\cite{HIEN2014134,KUMAR2009587} field effect transistors,~\cite{SnOFET,SnO2FET} as anode materials,~\cite{SnOanode,SnO2anode} thermoelectrics~\cite{SnOthermal} and optoelectronic devices.~\cite{Snoele} Besides, SnO can exhibit bipolar conductivity under suitable conditions which is of great potential in the design of p-n junction.~\cite{Nomura2011} Meanwhile, transition metal doped SnO$_{2}$ was identified as dilute magnetic semiconductors with curie temperature $T_{c}$ close to 650 K.~\cite{SnO2mage} 2D materials usually possess unique properties that differ from their bulk counterparts.
 The optical and electrical properties of SnO nanosheets were demonstrated to be strongly dependent on its dimensions.~\cite{SnOoptical} Bulk SnO is a layered material with a tetragonal PbO-type crystallographic structure.
-Recently, monolayer SnO has been synthesized and demonstrated as an intrinsic p-type 2D semiconductor.~\cite{SnOproduce,SnOproduce1} More interestingly, hole-doped monolayer SnO was predicted to be a ferromagnetic material, due to its unique valence band which has a Mexican-hat band edge.~\cite{magneti} On the other side, though bulk SnO$_{2}$ has a rutile crystal structure, porous SnO$_{2}$ monolayer nanofilm was fabricated recently,~\cite{SnO2produce} indicating that the growth of pristine monolayer SnO$_{2}$ is likely to be realized in near future.
-A T-phase structure has been predicted as the ground-state structure of monolayer SnO$_{2}$.~\cite{SnO2predict,SnO2mono} The magnetic properties of Co-doped and transition metal doped monolayer SnO$_{2}$ have been investigated.~\cite{SnO2mage2,SnO2mage3} Compared to the intense research on the synthesis and electronic properties of 2D tin oxides, their phonon properties receive less attention.
-Thermal conductivity ($\kappa$) is a fundamental physical quantity which has a large influence on many applications such as the heat dissipation of the integrated semiconductor electronic devices and the efficiency of thermoelectric conversion.~\cite{zou2001,silinano1} The thermal transport properties of 2D tin oxides, which have not been measured in experiment up to date, call for a systematical investigation at a microscopic level.
+Recently, monolayer SnO has been synthesized.~\cite{SnOproduce,SnOproduce1} Ferromagnetism was predicted in the hole-doped monolayer SnO, due to its valence band which has a Mexican-hat band edge.~\cite{magneti} On the other side, though bulk SnO$_{2}$ has a rutile crystal structure, porous monolayer SnO$_{2}$ nanofilm has been fabricated,~\cite{SnO2produce} indicating that the growth of 2D SnO$_{2}$ is likely to be realized in near future.
+A T-phase structure was predicted as the ground-state structure of monolayer SnO$_{2}$.~\cite{SnO2predict} The magnetic properties of Co-doped and transition metal doped monolayer SnO$_{2}$ have been investigated.~\cite{SnO2mage2,SnO2mage3} Compared to the intense research on the synthesis and electronic properties of 2D tin oxides, their thermal properties receive less attention.
+Thermal conductivity ($\kappa$) is a fundamental physical quantity which has a large influence on many applications such as the heat dissipation of the integrated electronic devices and the efficiency of thermoelectric conversion.~\cite{zou2001,silinano1} The thermal transport properties of 2D tin oxides have not been measured in experiment up to date and call for a systematical investigation at a microscopic level.